-Bank of Americahas become one of the biggest financial institutions in the US as a result of a string of acquisitions which turned what was originally a small regional player into a national giant.
-It is arguably the country's leading retail bank, the #1 in consumer deposits, and one of the top two in credit card lending and small business banking.
+Bank of America - or BofA - became the second biggest financial institution in the US as a result of a string of acquisitions that turned what was originally a small regional player into a national giant.
+It is arguably the country's leading retail bank, the #1 in consumer deposits and digital banking, and one of the top two in credit card lending and small business banking.
 It claims a physical network of around 4,300 branches (or "financial centers") nationwide, and 66m consumer and small business clients.
 However several of its acquisitions during the 2000s also loaded the business with significant problems.
 These caused it to lose its position as the overall #1 US bank in 2011 to more stable rival JP Morgan Chase.
 The two most significant purchases were bolted on in 2008 as the economy slid from bad to worse.
 The group stepped in to acquire struggling mortgage lender Countrywide Financial, becoming America's #1 in that sector, but also the overseer of thousands of toxic home loans which should never have been issued in the first place.
-Then, in its boldest deal to-date, it agreed to rescue ailing investment giant Merrill Lynch for $50bn in stock.
+Then, in its boldest deal yet, it agreed to rescue fabled investment giant Merrill Lynch for $50bn in stock.
 That controversial merger, completed at the very beginning of 2009, established BofA as the undisputed leader in retail brokerage and wealth management.
-Yet it also generated a public dispute over the quality of its due diligence when the bank was forced to make substantial additional writedowns in connection with Merrill's soaring liabilities.
-Kenneth Lewis, architect of the group's transformation from regional lender to national champion, was forced to step down along with several other senior managers, and it took almost another four years for BofA to regain its pre-2008 stability.
+Yet it also generated a damaging public dispute over the quality of its due diligence when the bank was forced to make substantial additional writedowns in connection with Merrill's soaring liabilities.
+Kenneth Lewis, architect of the group's transformation from regional lender to national champion, was forced to step down along with several other senior managers, and it took almost another four years for BofA to fully regain its pre-2008 stability.
 Brian Moynihan is now chairman & CEO.
 Performance for 2020 was impacted by the Covid pandemic, with revenues slipping back to $85.5bn.
 A large increase in provisions for bad debt caused net income to fall to $17.9bn.
 Total assets were $2.8 trillion.
 As its name suggests, BofA's main market by far is the US, contributing over 85% of revenues.
 Most of the group's past acquisitions have been absorbed into the main brand; however, a handful still retain their original names.
 Merrill - now without the Lynch - remains the name of the group's main wealth management division, while investment and commercial banking is conducted under the name of Bank of America Merrill Lynch.
 US Trust, acquired in 2007, is now Bank of America Private Bank and serves as the wealth management and private banking division for ultra-high-wealth individuals.

 Account assignments & selected contact information